-Light-emitting diodes (LEDs) may cause headaches or trigger migraine in some people, particularly those with increased sensitivity to light.
-Some research suggests green LEDs may help with migraine symptoms and headaches.
+Light-emitting diodes (LEDs) can cause headaches or trigger migraine in some people.
+However, some research suggests green LEDs may help with migraine symptoms and headaches.

 Exposure to LEDs occurs frequently in everyday life, including from computer and TV screens, smartphones, and vehicle headlights.

 LEDs may cause headaches and migraine in some people.
 They may create a flicker effect which may trigger headaches or migraine.
 Dimming LEDs may increase this flicker effect.

 The flicker of LEDs may be greater than other lighting sources.
 Although the flicker may not be noticeable to the human eye, it may cause side effects, including headache and migraine.